The future

 Driving innovation across global markets

 Data matrix codes offer same data in a smaller size, enabling them to be placed even on small areas like can ends.
 They are also read and engraved faster than QR codes.
+However, Smart DRS fully supports other forms of 2D codes as well, such as QR, Micro QR, and others.

 Smart Collection Point is equipped with an AI powered camera.
 It monitors the container handover and evaluates what type of object is being returned.